lmiller1990/node-mvc/README.md

 ### Creating an object and persisting to database

-Once you created your model, you can interact with it like this.
+Once you created your model, you can interact with it like this (for example, in a controller):

 ```js
 const BaseEntity = require("./models/base-entity.js")